Podcast Length: 14:15

 7. Telling yourself you can always raise the rate “later”, should tell you your rate is probably already undermining your worth.

-Union rates determine the lowest rate (scale) you’re willing to accept as a professional voiceover.
-So, if, as a non-union talent you’re asked to offer a rate, be sure to determine your rate based on union scale, and then add no less than 25%.
-As a small business owner, you will always have overages you’ll need to cover.
-(Your demos, training, promotion, and home studio require continued upkeep, don’t forget.)
+Union rates determine the lowest, minimum rate (scale) you should expect and willing to accept as a professional voiceover.
+So, be sure, as a non-union talent, if you’re asked to offer a rate, determine your rate based on union scale, and then add no less than 25% to cover your various expenses.
+Yes, I’m suggesting you ‘pad’ your minimum rate by about 25%.
+Because as a small business owner, you will always have overages you’ll be required to cover.
+From training, to demos, to promotion, and maintaining and upgrading your home studio, let alone your taxes and dues, all require continued costs and upkeep.
+You’re not simply walking and chewing gum here.
+This is an expertise and a profession.

-Even if a potential client doesn’t fully disclose their ultimate intentions for the use of the voiceover you supply to their project(s), include a standard policy (in the form of a brief sentence in your service agreement or email) that should your voiceover be repurposed in additional forms of usage, or conversely the audio isn’t used on all the forms of reuse that was initially anticipated, regardless you’re to be paid whichever rate is greater.
+Even if a potential client doesn’t fully disclose, or realize their ultimate intentions for the use of the voiceover you supply, include a standard policy (in the form of a brief sentence in your service agreement or email) that should your voiceover be repurposed in additional forms of usage (overages), regardless you are to be paid whichever rate is greater.
 The client may never use your voiceover in the end.
-Nevertheless, you did the work and you’re still entitled to be paid for your time, skill, and likeness.
+Nevertheless, you did the work and you’re still entitled to be paid for your time, skill, effort, and likeness.

 8. YOU are the keeper of your conflicts.

-The term “conflicts” refers to projects you’ve been paid to voice that are currently airing or are in use that you’re continuing to receive income from.
-Maintaining your conflicts is basically keeping track and avoiding any possible conflicts of interest that would have you essentially work for the competition.
+The term “conflicts” refers to projects you’ve been paid to voice that are currently airing (or are ‘in use’) or you continue to receive income from.
+Maintaining your conflicts is basically keeping track and avoiding any possible conflicts of interest that would essentially have you work for the competition.

-For example, if you’ve recently voiced a commercial for Dell computers then you’d have a conflict and aren’t available to accept a commercial audition for Apple or HP (the competition) or anything dealing with computers other than Dell as long as the project is airing.
-Once the term of usage has expired, you’re released and free to audition and accept all manner of tech/computer projects from the (former) competition.
-(For what it’s worth, there are no conflicts in radio.)
+For example, if you’ve recently voiced a commercial for Dell computers then you’d have a conflict voicing commercials for any other computer company.
+You’re exclusive with Dell, until any and all possible reusage or ‘holds’ of your likeness have expired.
+Therefore, you aren’t available to accept commercial auditions for Apple or HP (Dell’s competition) or anything dealing with computers other than Dell as long as the project is airing and/or you’re currently receiving compensation.
+Once the term of usage has expired, you’re released and free to audition by accepting all manner of tech/computer projects from the (former) competition.

-The responsibility falls to you to maintain your conflicts.
+Suffice it to say, the responsibility falls to you to maintain your conflicts (aka exclusivity).
 This is standard practice whether you’re union or not.
-You’re expected to keep track of the clients and projects you may have a conflict with, and you’re NOT to even audition for the competition while these jobs are active.
+You’re expected to keep track of the clients and projects you may have a conflict with, and, again, you’re NOT to even audition for the competition while these jobs are active.

 9. Supply a simple, one-page, universal service agreement for yourself.

-If you feel you absolutely must pursue voice work on your own from some of the online sources, without the benefit of qualified talent agents, then we strongly suggest you create a basic service agreement for yourself.
+If you feel you absolutely must pursue voice work on your own from some of the assorted online sources readily available, without the benefit of qualified talent agents, then we strongly suggest you create a basic service agreement for yourself.
 This way you’ll ensure you and those hiring you are on the same page as to:

 a) Determine what you’ve been hired to deliver (including the formats the client requires)